 What I know is that while Penny Lane had music, I have books.
 As evidenced by the photo at the top of the post.
 I’ve wiped our library clean of all books on divorce.
 They are useless and eye opening at the same time.
 They are reminders that this is an ongoing process, one that must unfold as it will.

 What I know is that this is my new normal.
-I’m a single mom, co-parenting with a good man.
+I’m a single mom.
 I’m a mother on watch for the signals of needy hearts.
 I’m a woman who knows a whole lot and nothing at all.

 This is my current chapter.
 I have to get all the way through it to get to the next one.